sunfounder/pironman/docs/source/setup_pironman.rst

     cd ~/pironman
     sudo python3 install.py

-After installation, the program will start automatically and the OLED screen will display the CPU, RAM and ROM Usage, CPU Temperature and IP Address of the Raspberry Pi.
+After installation, the program will start automatically.
+Here are the basic configurations for Pironman.

+   * The OLED screen will display the CPU, RAM and ROM Usage, CPU Temperature and IP Address of the Raspberry Pi.
+   * After 60 seconds, the OLED display goes into sleep mode, and you can wake it up by a short press on the power button.
+   * The fan is turned on at 50 degrees Celsius.
+   * Turn on the WS2812 RGB strip so that it displays in color #0a1aff(blue) and in breath mode (change rate is 50%).
+   * At this point, you can press and hold for 2 seconds to safely shut down or 10 seconds to forcibly shut down.

 .. note::